nachiketrathod/HTTP.Request.Smuggling.Desync.Attack/README.md

 	    </kbd>
 </p>

-chunked-encoding is an alternative way of specifying the length of the message whereby insted of specifying it upfront you send transfer-encoding chunked and that triggers the server to parse the body of the request and until it reaches the terminating chunk which is a zero followed by an empty line.
+- **chunked-encoding is an alternative way of specifying the length of the message whereby insted of specifying it upfront you send transfer-encoding chunked and that triggers the server to parse the body of the request and until it reaches the terminating chunk which is a zero followed by an empty line.**

 As you can see here,

+- If the Front-end looks at the C.L --> 6 and Back-end treats this message as chunked than we'll see the exactly the same result as the classic approach which is **"Unknown method GPOST".**

 <p align="left">
       <a href="http://nachiketrathod.com">